phatng45/phatng45/README.md

-Hi, I am Nguyên Phát, currently pursuing a bachelor's degree in Software Engineering.
+Hi, I am Nguyên Phát, currently pursuing my third year Bachelor of Software Engineering.

 My goal is to become a Game Developer, and i am still trying hard for it!